-Report: Gunmen attack Shiite holy site in Iran, killing 15
+Gunmen attack major Shiite holy site in Iran, killing 15

-DUBAI, United Arab Emirates (AP) — Iranian state-run media is reporting that gunmen opened fire at a major Shiite holy site in the southern city of Shiraz, killing at least 15 people.
+DUBAI, United Arab Emirates (AP) — Gunmen opened fire Wednesday at a major Shiite holy site in the southern city of Shiraz, killing at least 15 people and wounding dozens, according to state-run media.

-The official website of the judiciary says two gunmen were arrested and a third is on the run.
+The official website of the judiciary says two gunmen were arrested and a third is on the run after the attack on the Shah Cheragh mosque.
+The state-run IRNA news agency reported the death toll and state TV said 40 people were wounded.

-Sunni extremists have targeted holy sites sacred to the country’s Shiite majority in the past.
-The attack comes as Iran has been convulsed by anti-government demonstrations for over a month.
+The attack, which bore the hallmarks of Sunni extremists who have targeted the country’s Shiite majority in the past, comes as Iran has been convulsed by over a month of anti-government demonstrations, the biggest challenge to the Islamic Republic in over a decade.

-Thousands of protesters poured into the streets of a northwestern Iranian city on Wednesday to mark the watershed 40 days since the death in custody of 22-year-old Mahsa Amini, whose tragedy sparked Iran’s biggest antigovernment movement in over a decade.
+Thousands of protesters poured into the streets of a northwestern city to mark the watershed 40 days since the death in custody of 22-year-old Mahsa Amini, whose tragedy sparked the protests.

 Deaths are commemorated in Shiite Islam — as in many other traditions — again 40 days later, typically with an outpouring of grief.
 In Amini’s Kurdish hometown of Saqez, the birthplace of the nationwide unrest now roiling Iran, crowds snaked through the local cemetery and thronged her grave.